daniaki/keggstand/README.rst

 .. code-block::

    pathway = client.get_pathway(pathway='path:hsa01521')

-   pathway.entries  # Inspect individual protein/genes parsed from XML file
+   # Inspect individual protein/genes parsed from XML file
+   pathway.entries

-   pathway.relations  # Inspect relations between entries parsed from XML file pathway.interactions  # DataFrame of interactions with annotated post-translational modifications
+   # Inspect relations between entries parsed from XML file
+   pathway.relations

+   # Pandas DataFrame of interactions with annotated post-translational modifications
+   pathway.interactions

 To make a call to the accession mapping service you can convert a source database to a destination
 database:

 .. code-block::

-   client.convert(source='hsa', destination='swissprot')
+   client.convert(source='hsa', destination='uniprot')

 This will create a mapping from KEGG hsa identifiers to uniprot swissprot identifiers.